bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 2. Choose lock viewers and selecting shared microphone is unlocked and undo meeting mute.

-- All users will remain muted until they unmute themselves.
+3. All users will remain muted until they unmute themselves.
 All users who enter after the meeting mute is removed will have the option to join with a mic

 ### Saving Usernames

-(Moderator: Save user names)

-1. Select manage users icon (cog wheel in users list)
+1. Moderator: Select manage users icon (cog wheel in users list)

-2. Choose save user names.
+2. Moderator: Choose save user names.

-- Users list names will download as a TXT based document to local device.
+3. Users list names will download as a TXT based document to local device.

 ### Shared Notes

-As a moderator:

-1. Select manage users icon (cog wheel in users list)
+1. Moderator: Select manage users icon (cog wheel in users list).

-2. Choose lock viewers
+2. Moderator: Choose lock viewers.

-3. Lock shared notes
+3. Moderator: Lock shared notes.

-4. exit menu
+4. Moderator: exit menu.

-As a viewer:

-1. Open shared notes panel
+5. Viewer: Open shared notes panel.

-2. Attempt to contribute to shared notes to confirm if it's locked.
+6. Viewer: Attempt to contribute to shared notes to confirm if it's locked.

 ## Options menu

 ### Access Options Menu

-1. Clicking on Option Menu in top right (three dots)
+1. Join meeting.

+2. Click on the "Options" button in the top-right corver of the client (three dots icon).

-- A dropdown list appears with a list of available commands.
+3. Dropdown list should appear with a list of available options.

 ### Make Full screen

-1. Click on Make Full-screen in the Options Menu
+1. Click "Make fullscreen".

-- The Presentation goes in Full Screen Mode
+2. The client should got to full screen mode.

 ### Settings

-1. Click on Settings in the Options Menu
+1. Click "Settings" in the Options dropdown menu.

-- Settings screen appears with serval options.
+2. Settings modal should appear.

 ### Application Settings

 #### A. Animations

+(Inside the Settings modal)

-1.  click on the [On/Off] the switch button
+1. Click on the [On/Off] the switch button

 2. Enable/Disable Animations
 3.  click Save to Validate your new Settings